Kalikow-type decomposition for multicolor infinite range particle systems: Examples

 \section{Examples}

-In this section we give examples where the decomposition of Theorem \ref{theo:decomp} can be applied.
-We start with an example from Bayesian statistics and image reconstruction.
+In this section we give examples where the decomposition of Theorem \ref{theodecomp} can be applied.
+We start with an example from Bayesian statistics and image reconstruction.\vadjust{\goodbreak}

-\paragraph{Example 1.
-Autonormal distribution.} This model can be seen the spatial analogue of the autoregressive model.
-The usual way to describe its dynamics is through the simultaneous schemes: Each pixel updates its value using a normal distribution with mean depending on the values of its neighbors.
+\begin{ex}[(Autonormal distribution)] This model can be seen as the spatial analogue of the autoregressive model.
+The usual way to describe its dynamics is through the simultaneous schemes: Each pixel updates its value using a normal distribution with mean depending on the values of its neighbors. \end{ex}

-In this work, we are going to generalize this definition to incorporate long range interactions and arbitrary neighborhoods, but we are going to limit the values of the process to be on a compact interval $[l,u]$.
-The existence of a unique invariant measure for this process was studied by McBryan and Spencer (1977) and revisited by Ferrari and Grynberg (2008).
-Gibbs (2004) proposes a finite version of this model as the posterior distribution for Bayesian restoration of greyscale images.
-Huber (2007) studies perfect simulation of these distributions in a finite box.
+In this work, we are going to generalize this definition to incorporate long-range interactions and arbitrary neighborhoods, but we are going to limit the values of the process to be on a compact interval $[l,u]$.
+The existence of a unique invariant measure for this process was studied by \citet{McBSpe77} and revisited by \citet{FerGry08}. \citet{Gib04} proposes a finite version of this model as the posterior distribution for Bayesian restoration of grayscale images. \citet{Hub07} studies perfect simulation of these distributions in a finite box.

-Consider that each pixel has an independent exponential clock and when the clock rings at the pixel $i$ it updates its value depending on the values of its neighbors using a normal distribution with mean $h(i,\eta)$ and variance $\sigma^2(i)$ restricted that its value belong to a compact interval, without loss of generality we can consider the interval $[0,1]$.
+Let $\{\sigma(i), i \in\Z^d\}$ be a collection of positive real numbers.
+Consider that each pixel in $\Z^d$ has an independent exponential clock and when the clock rings at the pixel $i$ it updates its value depending on the values of its neighbors using a normal distribution with mean $h(i,\eta)$ and variance $\sigma^2(i)$ conditioned to lie in a given compact interval.
+Without loss of generality we can consider the interval $[0,1]$.
 The term $h(i,\eta)$ depends on $\eta$ only through the values on the neighborhood of the site $i$.
 Typically,